bradford-hamilton/Ruby-On-Quails/guides/source/configuring.md

 ### Configuring Generators

-Rails allows you to alter what generators are used with the `config.generators` method.
+Quails allows you to alter what generators are used with the `config.generators` method.
 This method takes a block:

 ```ruby
 config.generators do |g|